HKUST-DB-Capstone2020/Market-Agent-Simulation/README.md

 ### 2. Zero Intelligence Agent
 (Author: MO, Zi and ZHOU, Zhen)

-The zero intelligence agent is based on the paper [Cont et al. (2011)](http://www.columbia.edu/~ww2040/orderbook.pdf).
+The Zero-Intelligence agent is an order generator which follows a stochastic model based on the paper [Cont et al. (2011)](http://www.columbia.edu/~ww2040/orderbook.pdf).
+It will output an order when it is given the current limit order book situation, and records the orders it has generated and how the limit order book changes.